knobs-dials/unicode-tool/font/README.md

 * We need code to use only one font per family

-* there are some images that have a lot of white around them for weird-boundary reasons.
-See if we can do some smart cropping, and remove them if they're empty. (rewrite the montage thing in PIL, maybe?)

 * clean up these scripts, they're look like one-time scripts from ten years ago because they are

+* there are some images that have a lot of white around them for weird-bounding-box reasons.
+I think this is now -trim'd away during montage, but check this works as intended.